America uses a disproportionate share of

 It depends on continuing to issue bonds.
 As confidence in the dollar

-drops, bond yeilds drop.
+dropped, bond yeilds dropped.

 USA 30 year bonds and 6 month bonds now pay a